chakerncb/PHP-Laravel-Tutorial/README.md

     2. create the project using Composer :

-> composer create project laravel/laravel -name of the project-
+> composer create-project laravel/laravel projectName

     3. go to the project folder :